pixlxip/vos-minimal/README.md

-# Vanilla OS Desktop Image
+# Unofficial Vanilla OS Minimal Image

-Containerfile for building a Vanilla OS Desktop image.
+Containerfile for building a minimal Vanilla OS image.

-This image is based on top of [`vanillaos/core`](https://github.com/Vanilla-OS/core-image/pkgs/container/core) and offers the default
+This image is based on top of [`vanillaos/core`](https://github.com/Vanilla-OS/core-image/pkgs/container/core) and offers a minimal
-Vanilla OS Desktop experience with GNOME.
+Vanilla OS experience without GNOME.

 ## Build